-- Ohio Announces 2020 Minimum Wage Rate October 8, 2019New Rate Becomes Effective on Jan.
-1 Ohio has announced a new minimum wage rate of $8.70 per hour for nonexempt employees.
-The state minimum wage rate applies to employers that gross $319,000 per year or more.
-The
+- Ohio Minimum Wage to Increase in 2022 October 7, 2021The New Rate Becomes Effective Jan.
+1, 2022 On Jan.
+1, 2022, Ohio’s minimum wage rate will increase to $9.30 per hour for nonexempt employees.
+The state minimum wage in Ohio applies to employers that gross at least

 Glandon Insurance has an easy quote tool, as well as a subsidy calculator and a tax credit calculator.
 Click through to learn more about how we can help you with your insurance needs.